sergot/personal-portfolio/README.md

 The site includes automatic PDF resume generation:

 1. Update the template in `scripts/generate-pdf.ts`
+2. Customize the data in the data files:
+   - Personal information (including website URL) in `src/data/personal.ts`
+   - Experience details in `src/data/jobs.ts`
+   - Skills and categories in `src/data/skills.ts`
+   - Projects (including GitHub links) in `src/data/projects.ts`
-2. Generate a new PDF:
+3. Generate a new PDF:
    ```bash
    npm run pdf
    ```
-3. The PDF will be saved to `public/filip-sergot-resume.pdf`
+4. The PDF will be saved to `public/your-name-resume.pdf`

 ### Contact Form